kachick/chawan/README.md

 A text-mode web browser.
 It displays websites in your terminal and allows you to navigate on them.

-It also functions as a pager, similarly to w3m.
+It can also be used as a terminal pager.

 ## Compiling

-1. Install the nim compiler: <https://nim-lang.org/install.html>
+1. Install the Nim compiler: <https://nim-lang.org/install.html>
 	* Please use 1.6.8+, older versions will not work.
-(You can check your nim compiler's version using `nim -v`.)
+(You can check your Nim compiler's version using `nim -v`.)
 2. Install the following dependencies:
 	* libcurl: <https://curl.se/libcurl/>
 	* zlib: <https://zlib.net/>